Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

 \section{Empirical Application}

-In this section, we illustrate how our methodology works in practice through an application to the agricultural markets in the presence of spillover effects.
-The use of our (generalized) propensity score-based estimator to this context is justified by two main reasons.
+In this section, we illustrate how our methodology works in practice through an application to the agricultural markets in the presence of interference.
+In particular, we aim to assess the direct effect of national policy interventions for agricultural producers on the country's food security, as well their spillover effects on food security of its commercial partners.
+The use of our joint propensity score-based estimator in this context is justified by three main reasons.
 First, policy interventions in these markets are not random; rather, they are driven by a series of macro-economic factors such as the country's level of development and agroclimatic conditions, among others.
-In such cases, our method allows us to assess the impact of a policy while correcting for potential biases resulting from both treatment selection and interference.
-Second, the intensity of policy interventions is highly heterogeneous -- differing from country to country and over time -- and our framework provides the means to model the non-discrete nature of this treatment.
+Second, the emergence of the so-called agri-food global value chains (GVCs) (\citealp{Johnson2017,Balie2018}) has increased the probability of spillover effects generated by national policy interventions (\citealp{Gouel2016,Bayramoglu2018,Beckman2018,Fajgelbaum2020}).
+Third, the intensity of policy interventions is highly heterogeneous, differing from country to country and over time.
+Our method allows us to assess the impact of a policy while correcting for potential biases resulting from both treatment selection and interference, and it provides the means to model the non-discrete nature of the policy intensity.

-The agricultural sector represents an ideal case study because it has been subjected to some of the most heavy-handed governmental interventions over the last century \citep{Anderson2010}.
-Despite the successful conclusion of the Uruguay Round Agreement on Agriculture (URAA) in 1994, which helped to reduce distortions, many countries still prefer to regulate agricultural markets and subsidize farmers \citep{Carter2018}.
-The reason for this is that preventing losses in a sector with a significant presence (in terms of output, employment, etc.) may loom large in the government's objective function \citep{Trefler1993,Freund2008}.\footnote{For instance, in Africa the agriculture sector still generates about 25\% of the gross domestic product (GDP), or 50\% if we look at the broader agribusiness sector, and involves roughly 65\% of the local population \citep{Balie2018}.}

-An additional element of interest, is the dramatic level of interconnection reached by agricultural markets, which provides an optimal environment to study interference.
-The emergence of the so-called agri-food global value chains (GVCs) \citep{Johnson2017,Balie2018} has increased the probability of spillover effects generated by national policy interventions\footnote{\citet{Giordani2016} document the existence of a "multiplier price effect" that can take place when countries impose restricting trade measures.} \citep{Gouel2016,Bayramoglu2018,Beckman2018,Fajgelbaum2020}, thereby challenging the way in which policy makers establish their policies.

-Finally, while there is an intense debate over the effects that openness to trade in the primary sector has had on consumers' welfare (e.g., on income during a famine in India \citep{Burgess2010}, on health in Mexico \citep{Giuntella2020} and on labor market distortions \citep{Tombe2015}), to the best of our knowledge few efforts have been made to analyse the effects on food security \citep{Magrini2017,Allcott2019} and none of them takes spillover effects into account.
-Our empirical application aims at complementing this literature by providing the first investigation on whether and how agricultural policy interventions in a particular country impact not only food security in the country itself, but also spill over on to commercial partners.